Münchhausen trilemma

-The trilemma, then, is having to choose one of three equally unsatisfying options.
+The trilemma, then, is having to choose one of three equally unsatisfying options, all of which are supposed to violate reason.

 Name

 The name Münchhausen-Trilemma was coined by the German philosopher Hans Albert in 1968 in reference to a trilemma of "dogmatism versus infinite regress versus psychologism" used by Karl Popper.
 It is a reference to the problem of "bootstrapping", based on the story of Baron Munchausen (in German, "Münchhausen") pulling himself and the horse on which he was sitting out of a mire by his own hair.
 Like Munchausen, who cannot make progress because he has no solid ground to stand on, any purported justification of all knowledge must fail, because it must start from a position of no knowledge, and therefore cannot make progress.
 It must either start with some knowledge, as with dogmatism, not start at all, as with infinite regress, or be a circular argument, justified only by itself and have no solid foundation, much like the absurdity of Münchhausen pulling himself out of the mire without any independent support.
 In contemporary epistemology, advocates of coherentism are supposed to accept the "circular" horn of the trilemma; foundationalists rely on the axiomatic argument.
 The view that accepts infinite regress is called infinitism.

 It is also known as Agrippa's trilemma or the Agrippan trilemma after a similar argument reported by Sextus Empiricus, which was attributed to Agrippa the Skeptic by Diogenes Laërtius.
-Sextus' argument, however, consists of five (not three) "modes".
+Sextus's argument, however, consists of five (not three) "modes".

 Fries's trilemma

-Popper, in Logic of Scientific Discovery, mentions neither Sextus nor Agrippa but instead attributes his trilemma to German philosopher Jakob Friedrich Fries, leading some to call it Fries's trilemma as a result.
+Karl Popper, in Logic of Scientific Discovery, mentions neither Sextus nor Agrippa but instead attributes his trilemma to German philosopher Jakob Friedrich Fries, leading some to call it Fries's trilemma as a result.

 Jakob Friedrich Fries formulated a similar trilemma in which statements can be accepted either: